 Unlike design defects, manufacturing defects usually exist in one or a few items, rather than every product in a line.
 They are aspects of the product that the manufacturer did not design or intend.
 Instead, they occur when a product deviates from its intended design, regardless of how much care the manufacturer took to design the product, select materials, and oversee its production.

 A manufacturing defect occurs during the construction phase of products.
 For example, an airbag that lacks the proper mechanism to deploy probably has a manufacturing defect.
 Similarly, a bottle of cough syrup that is contaminated probably has a manufacturing defect.
-Any manufacturing defect that causes an injury can give rise to a product liability lawsuit.
+Any manufacturing defect that causes an injury can give rise to a products liability lawsuit.

 Generally, manufacturing and quality assurance controls limit the number of defective products that are shipped to consumers.
 However, occasionally a badly manufactured product bypasses the systems that are in place to make sure that it is not defective.
 The two most common defects involve low-quality materials and poor workmanship while assembling components to make the finished product.
 Often, the manufacturing defect could be eliminated if a more careful worker or better-quality materials were used to create the product.
 If an injury-producing problem would still be there, whether or not the product was put together well, the issue is probably a design defect rather than a manufacturing defect.